-Here at EtonDigital we eagerly welcomed the recent announcement that the new version of Drupal would incorporate various major Symfony components.
+Here at Eton Digital we eagerly welcomed the announcement that the 8th version of Drupal would incorporate various major Symfony components.

-The new version will offer developers the best of both worlds – CMS and frameworks
+#Drupal 8 offered developers the best of both worlds – CMS and frameworks

-For more detailed insight into the motivations behind the integration, check out this great audio recording from a recent DrupalCon in Denver when the changes were discussed with Larry Garfield, lead on Web Services and Context Core Initiative for Drupal 8.
+For a more detailed insight into the motivations behind the integration, check out this great video recording from SymfonyLive Paris 2012 when the changes were discussed with Larry Garfield, lead on Web Services and Context Core Initiative for Drupal 8.

 Finally, there’s also a superb in-depth blog post from Drupal founder Dries Buytaert covering some of the more general changes in the forthcoming Drupal release – mainly how they planned to deal with the problem of ever – increasing complexity as the CMS matures and expands and how to maintain a reasonable level of accessibility for users.